Folding for Subnetting Professionals – subnetting a subnet and number of hosts per subnet

 Let’s say we are given a network of 192.168.1.0 /24 and told to subnet it so that there are at least 20 users per subnet.
 The first thing to realize is that our folding method can still be used to solve this problem.
-The second thing is to remember that when we are providing for a certain number of hosts, we must subtract two from the mathematical result because we can’t assign the network ID nor the local broadcast address to a host machine.
+The second thing is to remember that when we are providing for a certain number of hosts, we must subtract two from the mathematical result because we can’t assign the network ID nor the directed broadcast address to a host machine.

 The formula to keep in mind here looks like this: 2host bits – 2.

 This can be stated in words: Take the number two and raise it to the power of the number of host bits, then subtract two from the result.
 This gives you the total number of valid hosts per subnet.
 Let’s use these two pieces of information to solve our problem.

 Once again, if I must provide for twenty users, I can count folds on my fingers.
 I get two, then four, then eight, then sixteen, and finally thirty-two.
 It took five folds to get to a number bigger than our requirement of twenty users.
 The twist is to remember that we are reserving this number of bits to use as host bits.
 Previously we had been immediately borrowing the number of folds, or bits, as soon as we knew how many there were.
 Flip that around now and reserve that number of host bits.
 Since our problem started with a /24 mask, that means we have eight host bits available for use.
 We need to preserve five of them as host bits, but we still need to subnet this network.
 The actual number of networks is not important, just that we ensure that there are at least twenty hosts in each of the newly created subnets.
 If we break down that last octet in binary, now that we know how many bits to retain, we get this: